 You Need to Test Your Equipment

-Maintaining Equipment in a State of Readiness is Key
+Maintaining Equipment in the State of Readiness is Key

-A 2011 study of wall-mounted suction units found that just 14 percent were maintained in a state of readiness, and 70 percent of devices did not have all of their parts present.
-This unpreparedness delays treatment, and is totally preventable.
+A study of wall-mounted suction units found that just 14% were maintained in a state of readiness, and 70% of devices did not have all of their parts present.
+This unpreparedness delays treatment and is totally preventable.